No cash? No problem!

 Do I still need a ticket if I pay with contactless?

 Yes.
 We’re launching contactless payment as an alternative way to pay for your journeys.
-Tickets will still be provided and will also act as your payment receipt.

 Will I get a receipt if I pay with contactless?